Cadence Morello couldn’t believe her luck

 Cvetka’s eyes darkened before she rose to a stand and pulled away.
 “It seems like you’ll have to see my employer directly to get this issue resolved…” She pulled a slip of paper out from the manila folder laying on the floor and paced over to Weingartner.
 Handing it to him, she said, “Captain Weingartner, your unit has been assigned to transport First Lieutenant Werner Waltz to Die Hauptstadt.
 A member of the ELPIS Department will be there waiting for you to assist with Lieutenant Waltz’s current condition.”

 The capital?
 In Capricorn?
 Why even ask Werner’s division?
 Why not just escort her there themselves?
 Cadence knew ‘why.’
 They were playing games.
 But she didn’t know why.

 Seeming to have recovered from being at the point of a vitae-blade, Fischer fumed, “We’re not Ophiuchians.
 We don’t take orders from—”

-“‘Joint Command by the Grand Military Command of Capricorn in Tandem with Ophiuchus’s ELPIS Department’—it has the Capricornian command seal,” Weingartner interjected as he scanned the paper inside the folder.
+“‘Joint Order by the Grand Military Command of Capricorn in Tandem with Ophiuchus’s ELPIS Department’—it has the Capricornian command seal,” Weingartner interjected as he scanned the paper inside the folder.
 “It’s been signed by the Kaiser.”
-He frowned. “‘…refuse to complete the objective will be subject to a court-martial and will be tried for treason’?”
+He frowned. “‘…those who refuse to complete the objective will be subject to a court-martial and will be tried for treason’?”
 Jaw tightening, he stared at Cadence and then at Cvetka before folding the paper.
 “What’s going on here?”

 “What’s been going on since the very beginning,” came Cvetka’s response as she drew to the flap of the tent and threw a look over her shoulder towards Marionette Engel.
 “The train leaves in three hours.”